lucassouzamatos/chico.lang/README.md

 All lines with `#` in the start are considered a comment.

 ```
-# The var specified is for a test
+# The let specified is for a test
-var T := 1
+let T = 1
 ```

 ### Variable declarations